-• A direct or indirect rollover from a qualified plan (including

-- a governmental section 457(b) plan) or section 403(b) plan. - Any qualified rollover contribution as defined in section 408A(e) from an eligible retirement plan (other than an IRA) to a Roth IRA. - A military death gratuity. - An SGLÍ payment. - Qualified settlement income received in connection with the Exxon Valdez litigation. - Airline payment amounts.
+- A direct or indirect rollover from a qualified plan, section 403(b) plan or governmental section 457(b) plan. - Any qualified rollover contribution as defined in section 408A(e) from an eligible retirement plan (other than an IRA) to a Roth IRA. - A military death gratuity. - An SGLÍ payment. - Qualified settlement income received in connection with the Exxon Valdez litigation. - Airline payment amounts.